Skip to main content

 Four climate models are currently available in climateprediction.net (CPDN for short), these are:

-• OpenIFS@Home – A global atmospheric model from the European Centre for Medium Range Weather Forecasts (ECMWF).
+• OpenIFS@Home – A global numerical weather prediction model from the European Centre for Medium Range Weather Forecasts (ECMWF).

 • Weather@Home – A Met Office Hadley Centre global atmospheric model (HadAM3P) with a high resolution embedded regional model (HadRM3P) at either 50km or 25km.

 • HadAM4 – A high resolution Met Office Hadley Centre global atmospheric model.
-This runs at two resolutions on CPDN which corresponds to ~90km and ~60km.
+This runs at two resolutions on CPDN which corresponds to ~90km and ~60km at midlatitudes.

 • HadCM3 – A Met Office Hadley Centre coupled model of the ocean and atmosphere.